Zulfighar class air-defence boat

 Zulfighar (Persian: ذوالفقار) is an Iranian class of air-defense boats in service with Iran's IRGCN.
 They are considered to be the first ever air-defense speedboat and can carry four Nawab anti-air missiles in its VLS cells.

 Design

 Zulfaghar is based on British speedboat Bladerunner 51 acquired by Iran.

 Dimensions

 The said boat is 15.50 m long, 4.40 m wide and 0.75 m tall.

 Propulsion

 She is powered by two diesel engines which gives her about 60 kn of speed.

 Armament

-Zulfiqar has four vertical launch system (VLS) cells behind its radome, each capable of carrying one Nawab anti-air missile (the naval variant of the Zubin air-defense system).
+Zulfiqar has four vertical launch system (VLS) cells behind its radome, each capable of carrying one Nawab anti-air missile (the naval variant of the Zoubin air-defense system).
 Additionally, she is equipped with a single 12.7mm machine gun and an AESA radar for target detection and missile guidance.